nbrandaleone/what-is-a-container/lnl-container.md

 *PID*: The pid namespace gives a process its own view of /proc.
 *NET*: Isolated network stack.
 *UTS*: System’s hostname and domain name.
-*USER*: The user namespace maps the uids a process sees to a different set of uids.
+*USER*: The user namespace maps the uids to different uids.
 *IPC*: message queues and shared memory.

 ---